UAlberta-CMPUT401/Ideas-for-YEG/docs/index.md

 Acceptance Tests

-* Implement changes in idea details page based on status (different colors for seeking help, ongoing, or completed)
+* Background color for the idea details page card component will change based on status (different colors for seeking help, ongoing, or completed)
+* Background color for the small idea card component on the general feed pages will change based on status based on status (different colors for seeking help, ongoing, or completed)

 ```